Our News

 How to Avoid Mail and Email Scams - Community First Bank is Here to Help

-Friday, May 3, 2024/Categories: Scams and Alerts
+Friday, May 3, 2024/Categories: Security, Scams, and Alerts

 Unfortunately, criminals who specialize in scamming and the people who fall victim to their tactics continue to increase in frequency.
 With each occurrence, scammers learn how to evolve their methods to successfully prey on innocent victims.